Why?

 www.reise-know-how.de (not perfect, but OK)

-Because not many tourists travel to the northern province, I will describe the places and locations where we have been in November 2015.
+not many tourists travel to the northern province, I will describe the places

 We cycled from Waikkal/Kochchikade along the coast to Chilaw (Accommodation: Government Rest House near the beach).